ot4i/app-connect-templates/resources/markdown/Classification and sentiment analysis on new Salesforce case_instructions.md

 6. In the **Slack** node, choose the channel that you want to post the message to.
 7. To start the flow, in the banner open the options menu [&#8942;] then click **Start flow**.

-To test the flow, create a new Case in your Salesforce account (make sure you select an Account and in the Subject field enter the text that you want analyzed; for example, `Excellent service` or `Bad service`)
+To test the flow, create a new Case in your Salesforce account (make sure that you select an Account and in the Subject field, enter the text that you want to be analyzed; for example, `Excellent service` or `Bad service`).